TariqAHassan/BioVida/README.md

 It is hoped that by vastly reducing, if not eliminating, the need for tedious data munging, machine learning experts can focus on modeling itself.
-In turn, enabling them to advance new insights and understandings.
+In turn, enabling them to advance new insights into human disease.

 In a nod to recursion, this library tries to accomplish some of this automation with machine learning itself, using tools like convolutional neural networks.